philipwalton/mozart/README.md

 If you're failing to see what value the above code provides you, don't worry.
 The real value provided by Mozart comes from passing a class definition to the constructor factory (which I'll explain later).
 That being said, there are a few differences between Mozart constructors and regular JavaScript constructors worth pointing out.

 The primary difference is that Mozart constructors are created for you, meaning you don't have the ability to add any logic to them.
-This is intentional as much of the headache of traditional JS classical inheritance patterns comes from the fact that constructors are not in the prototype chain.
+This is intentional as much of the headache of traditional JS classical inheritance patterns comes from the fact that constructors are different from prototype methods.

-To solve this problem, the one (and only) thing Mozart constructors do is look for an `init` method, and if one it found it is called with whatever arguments were passed to the constructor.
+To solve this problem, the one (and only) thing Mozart constructors do is look for an `init` method and (if found) call it with whatever arguments were passed to the constructor.
 Moving the constructor logic to a prototype method simplifies everything.
 Inheritanc is easier, and super methods can all be invoked in the same way.

-In addition to this, Mozart constructors are packaged with five convinence methods to make inheritance easier: `subclass`, `final`, `addGetters`, `addSetters`, and `addAccessors`.
+In addition to this, Mozart constructors are packaged with five convinence methods: `subclass`, `final`, `addGetters`, `addSetters`, and `addAccessors`.
 More details about these methods can be found in the [API](#api) section).

 ### Class Hierarchies